 The book is in three sections:

-I. Repacking My Mental Bags – about the cultural divide between our world and the Bible
+I. Repacking My Mental Bags – Tools to bridge the cultural divide between our world and that of the Bible

 As I’ve been researching I’ve been posting articles on this blog.
 Here are some I’ve posted in the past on themes that you’ll see in the book: